NCIP/gdc-docs/docs/API/Release_Notes/API_Release_Notes.md

 * Fixed bug where quick search ES query grows with each request <!--API-580-->
 * Fixed bug where new file versions could be created when exactly the same existing metadata is uploaded <!--API-571-->
 * Fixed bug where submitting to specific projects produced error that data already existed <!--API-568-->

-### Known Issues and Workarounds

-* Fields are not counted as missing if parent field is also missing.
-This may occur with queries of nested fields in the Data Portal Advanced Search or an API query using a filter.
-This behavior could impact results reported using search parameters of "IS MISSING" or "NOT MISSING". <!-- PGDC-2530 // https://github.com/NCI-GDC/gdcapi/pull/524  -->
-* Certain very large API requests will time out.
-It is recommended to break up very large requests into a series of smaller requests. <!-- PGDC-2411 -->

-## v1.19.0 <!--REQ-381-->

-* __GDC Product__: Application Programming Interface (API)
-* __Release Date__:  February 20, 2019

-### New Features and Changes

-* Added API features to support controlled access DAVE <!--TT-393-->
-* Updated API query endpoints to handle filtering of queries based on tokens <!--TT-641-->
-* Created login notification Endpoint <!--API-586-->
-* Added hashing and logging for similar ES queries <!--API-569-->

-### Bugs Fixed Since Last Release

-* Fixed bug where quick search ES query grows with each request <!--API-580-->
-* Fixed bug where new file versions could be created when exactly the same existing metadata is uploaded <!--API-571-->
-* Fixed bug where submitting to specific projects produced error that data already existed <!--API-568-->

-### Known Issues and Workarounds

-* Fields are not counted as missing if parent field is also missing.
-This may occur with queries of nested fields in the Data Portal Advanced Search or an API query using a filter.
-This behavior could impact results reported using search parameters of "IS MISSING" or "NOT MISSING". <!-- PGDC-2530 // https://github.com/NCI-GDC/gdcapi/pull/524  -->
-* Certain very large API requests will time out.
-It is recommended to break up very large requests into a series of smaller requests. <!-- PGDC-2411 -->